 The monitor needs the “bird’s eye view” to work properly, so you must mount it over the crib for it to work.
 This would have been a problem for me, living in rental housing.
 Yet, if you are free to drill holes in your nursery wall, it could be an option.

 - Reliable alert system.

 This monitor works in conjunction with your smartphone to monitor your baby’s breathing while sleeping.
 It includes an alarm for both lack of breath and rapid breathing.
-It will also notify you if/when your baby rolls onto his or her stomach.
+It will also notify you if or when your baby rolls onto their stomach.

-In addition to breathing and rolling, it will also monitor the temperature of the room and the humidity levels.
+In addition to monitoring breathing and rolling, it will also monitor the room’s temperature and humidity levels.
 This bonus feature will help you make sure your baby isn’t getting too cold or too hot.

 The easy clip-on unit can be attached to sleepwear, onesies, or even the sleep bag.
-The signal is picked up on your smartphone via Bluetooth.
-The corresponding app you need for tracking is free for Android and iOS.
+Your smartphone will pick up the signal via Bluetooth.
+The corresponding tracking app is free for Android and iOS.

 - Monitors breathing, rolling, and room temperature.

 - Free tracking app.

 - The range of 50 feet may not be suitable for those in large living spaces.